WebAssembly/spec/md-proto/WebAssembly.md

 has more than one.

 **Validation:**
- - Pop a [validation type] from the type stack and check that it is `i32`.
+ - A [validation type] is popped from the type stack and checked to be `i32`.
+ - The [forwarding validation type] is determined.
- - For each depth in the table and `$default`, [merge] the [forwarding validation type] into the [validation type] of the control-flow stack entry that depth from the top.
+ - For each depth in the table and `$default`, it is merged into the [validation type] of the control-flow stack entry that depth from the top.
- - Push `any` onto the type stack.
+ - `any` is pushed onto the type stack.

 > This instruction serves the role of what is sometimes called a ["jump table"](https://en.wikipedia.org/w/index.php?title=Jump_table) in other